NeoSaas/Whos-in/README.md

 Thank you for so much interaction (if anyone sees this lol)
 <img width="1111" height="423" alt="image" src="https://github.com/user-attachments/assets/61a69ccb-d9c7-4077-9641-72665c030418" />

-Weve unfortunatley had to switch to a new firebase account so almost all previous events that have expired have all been wiped
+Weve unfortunatley had to switch to a new firebase project so almost all previous events that have expired have all been wiped

 ## About